Jamaica: Industries

 Jamaica's agricultural exports are sugar, bananas, cocoa, coconut, molasses oranges, limes, grapefruit, rum, yams, allspice (of which it is the world's largest and "most exceptional quality" exporter), and Blue Mountain Coffee which is considered a world renowned gourmet brand.

 Jamaica has a wide variety of industrial and commercial activities.
 The aviation industry is able to perform most routine aircraft maintenance, except for heavy structural repairs.
 There is a considerable amount of technical support for transport and agricultural aviation.
 Jamaica has a considerable amount of industrial engineering, light manufacturing, including metal fabrication, metal roofing, and furniture manufacturing.
 Food and beverage processing, glassware manufacturing, software and data processing, printing and publishing, insurance underwriting, music and recording, and advanced education activities can be found in the larger urban areas.
 The Jamaican construction industry is entirely self-sufficient, with professional technical standards and guidance.

 Science and technology

 The Science, Technology and Innovation (STI) sector is guided by the National Commission on Science and Technology (NCST) and the Scientific Research Council (SRC).
-Both are under the direction of the Ministry of Science, Energy, and Technology.
+Both operate under the Ministry of Science, Energy, Telecommunications and Transport (MSETT).

 Since the 1990s, the government has set an agenda to push the development of science and technology in Jamaica.
 Despite some successes, such as the growth of the nutraceutical industry, it has been difficult to translate the results into domestic technologies, products and services – largely because of national budgetary constraints.
 However, with Jamaica's improved fiscal space, coming out of its recent IMF programme, the government has pledged to increase expenditure on research and development.

-Jamaicans have made noteworthy scientific and medical contributions.
-Amongst these include the discovery of kwashiorkor, the pioneer of treatments for pediatric sickle cell anemia and the invention of various spacecraft support systems.
+Jamaicans have made noteworthy scientific and medical contributions, including advancements in the study of kwashiorkor as well as the pioneering of treatments for paediatric sickle cell anaemia.